markstanden/mini-projects/go/authentication-library/authentication-server/README.md

 # authentication
-The Beginnings of a secure server written in go.
+The Beginnings of a secure server written in go...